GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 After all those instructions we finally get to the most important part of this module: actually printing 'Hello World!' to the Garry's Mod console.
 Hilariously this will be the shortest chapter of all.

 1. We'll explain a bit of the code below in a moment.
-First **copy the following code inside the Load method between the curly brackets:**
+First copy the following code inside the Load method **between the curly brackets**:

    ```lua
    lua.PushSpecial(GmodNET.API.SPECIAL_TABLES.SPECIAL_GLOB);